László Csatáry

-László Csizsik Csatáry ([ˈlaːsloː ˈt͡ʃɒtaːri]; 4 March 1915 – 10 August 2013) was a Hungarian citizen and an alleged Nazi war criminal, convicted and sentenced to death in absentia in 1948 by a Czechoslovak court.
+László Csizsik Csatáry ([ˈlaːsloː ˈt͡ʃɒtaːri]; 4 March 1915 – 10 August 2013) was a Hungarian citizen and was convicted and sentenced to death in absentia in 1948 by a Czechoslovak court as a Nazi war criminal.
 In 2012, his name was added to the Simon Wiesenthal Center's list of most wanted Nazi war criminals.
+He would soon afterwards be taken into custody and held under house arrest.
+In June 2013, he would finally be criminally charged by a Hungarian court, only to die two months later while awaiting trial.

 Life

 Csatáry was born in Mány in 1915.
 In 1944 he was the Royal Hungarian Police assistant to the commander in the city of Kassa in Hungary (now Košice in Slovakia).
 He was accused of organizing the deportation of approximately 15,700 Jews to Auschwitz and of having inhumanely exercised his authority in a forced labor camp.
 He was also accused of brutalizing the inhabitants of the city.

 He was convicted in absentia for war crimes in Czechoslovakia in 1948 and sentenced to death.
 He fled to Canada in 1949, claiming to be a Yugoslav national and settled in Montreal, where he became an art dealer.
 He became a Canadian citizen in 1955.
 In 1997, his Canadian citizenship was revoked by the federal Cabinet for lying on his citizenship application.
 He left the country two months later but was never charged with war crimes in Canada.
 An extensive criminal reference check was done on him with no evidence of war crimes there.